tardate/LittleArduinoProjects/Kraft/PorcoRosso/README.md

 # #693 PorcoRosso

-Revisiting one of my favourite films after so many years thanks to a wonderful 1:72 kit or Porco Rosso Savoia S.21 from Fine Molds.
+Revisiting one of my favourite films after so many years thanks to a wonderful 1:72 kit of the Porco Rosso Savoia S.21 from Fine Molds.

 ![Build](./assets/PorcoRosso_build.jpg?raw=true)